MarcosCela/local-activity-cancellation/README.md

 - Create a worker that connects to that temporalite server.
 - Start a workflow, which starts a local activity.
 The local activity simulates a failure (SIGINT).

 Sometimes (race condition?)
-The worlflow shows up as "canceled" instead of timedout.
+The workflow shows up as "canceled" instead of timedout.
 Need more investigation to get a consistent cancelled error.